Busted! Digital Photography Myths

 |Image 1: Canon autofocus test - EOS 450D, EF-S 18-55mm f/3.5-5.6 IS at 18mm and f/5.6|

 |Image 2: Canon autofocus test - EOS 450D, EF-S 18-55mm f/3.5-5.6 IS at 55mm and f/6.3|

 After calibration, all three lenses focussed perfectly on Jackson's target all the way down to their MFDs.
 In other words, at least for those three lenses on that camera, if Jackson's target shows an error near MFD so will Canon's at a longer distance, and if Canon's target shows no error so will Jackson's.
 This will not be true for all lenses, for instance the Canon EF 50mm f/1.2L is notorious for focussing differently depending on subject distance.

-From the look of it, I guess Canon's target is about the size of a business card, or slightly larger.
+From the look of it, I guess Canon's target is about the size of a business card, or maybe a small smart phone.
 If so, those two images were shot from close to one metre away, not the 2.75m minimum that Canon's method specifies for a 55mm lens.
 If the images were shot from 2.75m, the target would have to be more like 200mm wide.
 So it seems that Canon's 50f rule is one they don't mind breaking.
 If you know of a valid technical reason why Canon specify 50f, beyond "they say so", please let me know.

 Coming back to what "a single line in an angled focusing chart" means, Leonard Shepherd says Chuck Westfall e-mailed him this advice in 2006: